zibalina007/Charts/README.md

 ## Realtime Charts

-You can create realtime charts (currently limited to gauge/temperature charts).
+You can create realtime charts.

 Example json: